vmagelo/msdocs-flask-three-azure-services/README.md

 # Deploy a Python (Flask) web app with PostgreSQL and Blob Storage in Azure

+---
+**NOTE**

+This repo was pre-work for articles that were eventually published here: [Deploy a Python web app to azure with managed identity](https://docs.microsoft.com/en-us/azure/developer/python/tutorial-python-managed-identity-01).

+---

 This is a Python web app using the Flask framework with three Azure services: Azure App Service, Azure Database for PostgreSQL relational database service, and Azure Blob Storage.
 This app is designed to be run locally and then deployed to Azure.
 Related: [Django version](https://github.com/vmagelo/msdocs-django-three-azure-services).

 | Function      | Local Dev | Azure Hosted |